Rugby: Daly at the double as England overpower Samoa

 England scored seven tries in total, with the remainder of their points kicked by George Ford.

-Victory gave Eddie Jones his 22nd victory in 23 Tests as England coach but his new-look team were often bested at the breakdown.
+Victory gave Eddie Jones his 22nd win in 23 Tests as England coach.

+But his side were often bested at the breakdown by Samoa before scoring 19 points in the closing 11 minutes after the Islanders' blindside flanker Piula Faasalele was sin-binned.

 Jones made nine changes following last week's 30-6 win over his native Australia in a bid to develop the squad's depth ahead of the 2019 World Cup in Japan.

-"It was a muddling performance," Jones told Sky Sports after England, who launched their November series with a 21-8 victory over Argentina, made it three wins out of three this month.
+"It was a muddling performance," Jones told Sky Sports after England made it three victories out of three this month, having also beaten Argentina at Twickenham.

 "We started well but got seduced by the perceived easiness of the match and stopped doing the small things well and got pulled back before finishing it off," the former Australia and Japan coach added.